 Breastfeeding support the first few weeks

-Getting through the first few weeks of breastfeeding is key to achieving your goals.
+Getting through the first few weeks is key to achieving your goals.
 Address any problems as they arise – do not wait!
-New mothers are often breastfeeding 8-12 times in 24 hours so any small problem can quickly escalate if it’s not addressed.
+New mothers are often giving milk 8-12 times in 24 hours so any small problem can quickly escalate if it’s not addressed.
 Whether you gave birth in a private or public hospital, you can call one of the numerous breastfeeding helplines for assistance.
 All without leaving your home.

 Of course, not every problem can be fixed over the phone.
 Unlike certain countries, you will not receive at-home post-partum visits from a midwife or nurse in the first few postpartum weeks – unless you hire one privately.